-6.1 Nondestructive Spot Method-This method makes use of a blunt dowel shaped tool to impart pressure against the surface of the sealant bead.
+6.1 Nondestructive Method-This method makes use of a blunt dowel shaped tool to impart pressure against the surface of the sealant bead.
 Firm pressure is applied to the surface of the sealant in the center of the bead and near the bond line.
-This method evaluates a discrete area of the sealant bead and is repeated numerous times to provide an evaluation of a given length of sealant joint.